View Document

 Request for Formal Review or Re-Mark

-(24) A student may apply for a more formal review of a result, or re-mark, only on the grounds that the original assessment failed to follow the published assessment criteria or marking scheme for the assessment task, and/or was inherently biased.
+(25) A student may apply for a more formal review of a result, or re-mark, only on the grounds that the original assessment failed to follow the published rubric for the assessment task.

-(25) An application for re-mark must be made within 5 business days of the initial review and submitted to the Subject Coordinator.
-If the Subject Coordinator was the original marker, the application should be submitted to the Head of Department, Discipline Lead, or the Associate Dean, Learning & Teaching.
+(26) An application for re-mark must be made within seven (7) calendar days of the initial review and submitted to the Subject Coordinator.
+If the Subject Coordinator was the original marker, the application should be submitted to the Discipline Lead, Head of Major, or Course Coordinator as appropriate.

 1. include a copy of the original marked assignment where this is not available to the Subject Coordinator or relevant staff member;